Prime Day 2019 Executive Summary

 According to the press release, Amazon said that Prime Day was once again the largest shopping event in its history with more than one million deals exclusively for Prime members.
 Amazon Prime Day 2019 (July 15th & 16th) surpassed Black Friday and Cyber Monday combined with consumers worldwide purchasing more than 175 million items, from devices to groceries and more, throughout the event.

-“This year’s Prime Day event has exceeded our expectations—in fact, one of our clients went out of stock by 11 am on the first day despite stocking up for their promotion,” says Patricio Harrington, Director of Client Advertising at The Stable, a consumer brand agency representing world-class brands across all channels of commerce with clients such as Quip, Ring and Segway.
+“This year’s Prime Day event has exceeded our expectations—in fact, one of our clients went out of stock by 11 am on the first day despite stocking up for their promotion,” says Patricio Harrington, Director of Client Advertising at Accenture, a consumer brand agency representing world-class brands across all channels of commerce with clients such as Quip, Ring and Segway.
 “Amazon Advertising was key in driving tremendous sales lifts on price promoted items, but we also so a holistic sales lift driven by Amazon Advertising on items that were not price promoted.”

 Prime Day brings a massive amount of engaged consumers to Amazon who are in a feeding frenzy looking for deals.
 Last year, even though there were 1 million unique Prime Day deals promoted worldwide, more than 100 million products were purchased.
 An Amazon study of 2018’s Prime Day for ten major CPG and consumer electronics advertisers showed that they experienced a very high sales increase for their non-promoted products on Prime Day compared to the day before.